auth0/docs/articles/dashboard/reference/settings-application.md

 - **Allowed Callback URLs**: Set of URLs to which Auth0 is allowed to redirect users after they authenticate.
 You can specify multiple valid URLs by comma-separating them (typically, to handle different environments like QA or testing).
 For production environments, verify that the URLs do not point to localhost.
 You can use the star symbol as a wildcard for subdomains (`*.google.com`).
 Make sure to specify the protocol, `http://` or `https://`; otherwise, the callback may fail in some cases.

 - **Application Login URI**: In some scenarios Auth0 will need your application to start the OIDC login flow.
-This URI should point to a route in our application that does it, by redirecting to `/authorize`.
-It would usually look like 'https://myapp.org/login'.
+This URI should point to a route in your application that starts the flow, by redirecting to the `/authorize` endpoint.
+It would usually take the form of 'https://myapp.org/login'.
 [Learn more](/universal-login/default-login-url).

 - **Allowed Web Origins**: List of URLs from where an authorization request using [`web_message` as the response mode](/protocols/oauth2#how-response-mode-works) can originate from.
 You can specify multiple valid URLs by comma-separating them.
 For production environments, verify that the URLs do not point to localhost.